Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Indications for use

-• allergies to drugs and food;
+• allergies to medications and food;

 • viral hepatitis and other forms of jaundice;